RetroPie/RetroPie-Docs/docs/Input-Lag.md

 ## Use HDTV’s native display resolution
 If RetroPie outputs a resolution lower or higher than the maximum that your TV supports, your TV will always up or downscale the image to that maximum.
 Such operations are often VERY slow.

-By default RetroPie will output to your TVs native resolution, but this can be overriden via [[Runcommand]] and configuration settings.
-Be sure you haven’t done this.
+By default RetroPie will output to your TV's native resolution, but this can be overridden via [[Runcommand]] - options 4 and 5 - "Video Mode".
+Be sure you haven’t done this by checking both of these options are set to blank for your emulators and games, which is the default.

 **NOTE**: The above only applies to modern digital TVs.
 CRTs do not process and display video signals in the same way.